 Roussillon is wonderful village that is notable for its red rocks.
 You could be forgiven for thinking you've taken a wrong turn into Utah, with the starkly contrasting blue sky, red rocks and green vegetation.

 The red earth comes from a large vein of ochre in the earth, and you'll see that Rousillon has used this natural pigment in the rendering of its houses.

 The church sits at the top of the village.
-It originated in the 11th century and has undergone a number of rebuilds and enhancements over the centuries thanks to its position on the cliff edge.
+It originated in the 11th century and has undergone a number of rebuilds and enhancements over the years.
 Above the church there is a little square with a viewing platform and orientation table where you can find a great view of the Luberon all the way up to the mountains of Vaucluse.

 When visiting by car, you'll find a pay car park at either end of the village - they are both quite small and you may have to park further away on the roads leading up to Roussillon before walking to the village.
 Or if you are staying here, ask if your accommodation provider has car parking!

 There are several short hikes in the area and you can buy maps from the tourist office.
 The ochre geology has given rise to different plants and and trees in this area compared to the rest of the Luberon, and you may come across silicicola (southern redcedar), Norwegian pine trees, heather and wild orchids on your travels.